FilipaGo/payup-app-prototype/README.md

 <img src="https://raw.githubusercontent.com/FilipaGo/payup-app-prototype/master/_images_readme/user-job-stories.jpg" alt="Excel spreadsheet showing part of our user and job stories" width="1000">You can <a href="https://github.com/FilipaGo/payup-app-prototype/raw/master/_docs_readme/user_and_job-stories_v02.xlsx">download the stories here</a>.
 </p>

-This structure was a useful tool to boost our creativity, communicate our users’ motivations and desired outcomes more easily, and shape our product to fulfill the users' needs.
+This structure was a useful tool to boost our creativity, communicate our users’ motivations and desired outcomes more easily, and shape our product to fulfil the users' needs.

 ## Interaction Design